loltgt/ensemble-social-share/src/icons/BUILD.md

 > You can create your own icon set, create a new npm package with your settings
 > with `npm init` command, or rely to the existing "package.json" as starting point

+> [!NOTE]
+> Icons are edited and scaled to comply with brand guidelines and to conform with canvas size

 ## Get started